 I have recently learned that there is a fine art to listening with empathy.
 It happens when I begin to identify with what she is telling me.
-And if I am really listening genuinely that will show up in my facial expressions, my body language, and my attitude.
+If I am listening genuinely that will show up in my facial expressions, body language, and my attitude.
 And this will minister to my wife’s spirit, according to Nair.
-When we first got married Sally was convinced I had a hearing problem and she insisted I go and get tested.
+When we first got married Sally was convinced I had a hearing problem.
+For that reason, she insisted I go and get tested.
 But after the test they told me my hearing was so good they could calibrate the testing equipment from my ears.
 The problem wasn’t hearing —it was selective retention.

-Wives have a God-given sense about whether we are listening to them or not —remember that intuition I spoke about earlier.
+Wives have a God-given sense about whether we are listening to them or not.
+Do you remember that intuition I spoke about earlier?
 This is designed by God to help husbands learn to relate to them from our hearts.

 Remember the example in Nair’s book of the busy doctor who had the wife losing her hair?
-He decided to make his wife a priority in his life and set aside time for her, caring for her as Jesus would.
+He decided to make his wife a priority in his life and set aside time for her.
+He started caring for her as Jesus would.
 Instead of sitting down and watching TV after he got home, he spent time with his wife and children, and offered his wife some relief.

 Within six months his wife was emotionally stabilized and she stopped losing her hair.
-This medical doctor had more healing power at his disposal than he ever imagined —by taking seriously the high calling to be Jesus in that household, and to minister to his wife and children.
+This medical doctor had more healing power at his disposal than he ever imagined.
+It came by taking seriously the high calling to be Jesus in that household.
+This prompted him to minister to his wife and children.

 Remember the wife with fainting spells?
 After the husband was taught to not be so critical and negative all the time, after he began to see his wife as Jesus would see her, and he began to praise her for things she was doing, offer her encouraging words —it’s amazing —the fainting spells started to go away.

-A few months ago I was with a pastor and his wife I hold in high esteem —they’ve accomplished wonderful things for God.
-But at one point when I was talking with this pastor’s wife she broke down in tears, saying she felt emotionally starved in the relationship, that her husband never confided his plans for the future, that he was aloof and indifferent to her needs.
+A few months ago I was with a pastor and his wife I hold in high esteem.
+They’ve accomplished wonderful things for God.
+But at one point when I was talking with this pastor’s wife she broke down in tears.
+She said she felt emotionally starved in the relationship, that her husband never confided his plans for the future.
+He was aloof and indifferent to her needs.

-I contrast that with a retired pastor and his wife —Ray and Anne Ortlund —who are both around 80, and you can tell when you’re around them that they’re deeply in love with each other.
+I contrast that with a retired pastor and his wife —Ray and Anne Ortlund.
+They are both around 80, and you can tell when you’re around them that they’re deeply in love with each other.
 They’re still like honeymooners.
 At 80, he still calls her “gorgeous.”

 That’s what I want for my marriage.
 I know I have a long way to go.
 But there’s a huge payoff for living with our wives in an understanding way.
 We not only can find the joy that comes from a great marriage, but 1 Peter 3:7 tells us if we live with them in an understanding way, then our prayers will not be hindered.
 What a great promise from God —more answers to prayer!

-So begin to see your wife as a powerful ally in the battles of life, one who can spot the dangers outside your home, and the dangers within your own heart, so you can become more like Jesus in your home.
+So begin to see your wife as a powerful ally in the battles of life.
+She is the one who can spot the dangers outside your home, and the dangers within your own heart.
+Because of her, you can become more like Jesus in your home.

 The above article, “Living With Your Wife in an Understanding Way” is written by Mark Ellis.
 Mark Ellis is a Senior Correspondent for ASSIST News Service.
 He is also an assistant pastor in Laguna Beach, CA. Contact Ellis at email@example.com.
-ASSIST News Service is brought to you in part by Open Doors USA, a ministry that has served the Suffering Church around the world for nearly 50 years.
-You can get more information by logging onto their website at www.opendoorsusa.org
+ASSIST News Service is brought to you in part by Open Doors USA.
+Open Doors is a ministry that has served the Suffering Church around the world for nearly 50 years.
+You can get more information by logging onto their website at Opendoorsusa.org

 — ALSO —

-If you perceive that your wife is trying to control you, the link below will take you to an article written by Paul Byerly (posted on The-generous-husband.com web site) that you might find helpful to read so you can live with your wife “in an understanding way.”
-Paul gives you insights into the reasoning some wives try to control and gives you verbiage that might help you, so as you take this approach she might better understand your point.
+If you perceive that your wife is trying to control you, the link below will take you to an article written by Paul Byerly (posted on The-generous-husband.com web site).
+We believe that you might find helpful to read so you can live with your wife “in an understanding way.”
+Paul gives you insights into the reasoning some wives try to control.
+He also gives you verbiage that might help you.
+As you take this approach she might better understand your point.